gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

 For help with setting up auth connectors, check out the [Quick GitHub/SAML/OIDC Setup Tips]

-All actions should require re-authn with a mfa device.
+All actions should require re-authn with a webauthn device.

 - [ ] Verify when there are no connectors, empty state renders
-- [ ] Verify that creating, editing, and deleting OIDC/SAML/GITHUB connectors works
+- [ ] Verify that creating, editing, and deleting OIDC/SAML/GitHub connectors works
-- [ ] Verify that login works for Github/SAML/OIDC
+- [ ] Verify that login works for GitHub/SAML/OIDC
 - [ ] Verify that error is shown when saving an invalid YAML
 - [ ] Verify that correct side hint text and doc link is shown
 - [ ] Verify that encrypted SAML assertions work with an identity provider that supports it (Azure).
-- [ ] Verify that created GitHub, saml, oidc card has their icons
+- [ ] Verify that created GitHub, SAML, OIDC card has their icons
 - OSS only:
-  - [ ] github is allowed
+  - [ ] GitHub is allowed
-  - [ ] saml + oidc are locked behind CTA's
+  - [ ] SAML + OIDC are locked behind CTAs

 #### Roles

-All actions should require re-authn with a mfa device.
+All actions should require re-authn with a webauthn device.

 - [ ] Verify that "Create New Role" dialog works
 - [ ] Verify that deleting and editing works